 Boars Head Rock is an obvious rock formation west of Katoomba, clearly visible from Narrow Neck.
-An exciting abseil trip goes down a series of gullies and ledges below Boars Head Rock.
-It involves a fair bit of exposure, so best for experienced abseilers and those comfortable with exposure.
-It can be rigged with safety lines for protection for beginners.
+An exciting abseil trip goes down a series of gullies and ledges below the rock.
+The route is quite exposed, so best for experienced abseilers.
+However, it can be rigged with safety lines, so can be suitable for beginners comfortable with some exposure, led by experienced leaders.
 Unfortunately the gullies in the area tend to channel the breeze.
 Being mostly south facing, it can be very cold and windy.

-Park at a pull in area on Cliff Dr 150m south of Cahills Lookout (signposted).
-A sign points to Boars Head Climbing Area.
-Walk down the well formed track to the lookout.
+Park at a pull in area on the SE corner of Cliff Dr, 100m south of Cahills Lookout (signposted).
+Walk down a well-constructed track, signposted "Climbers Only" for 150m to the end.
 Boars Head Rock is the obvious rock formation to the west across a narrow gully.
 Look for a set of chains on the slope towards the gully.
 This is the start of the abseil route.

-The first drop is 24m into the rainforest gully below.
-Swing left, facing in, if your ropes are on the short side.
+The first drop is 23m into the rainforest gully below.
+The gully drops away to the right, facing in, so keep left if your rope is short.

 From the end of the traverse, there are chains for a 15m abseil down the narrow slot on to a small ledge.

 There are more chains here for a 25m drop back underneath the slot down into a dry gully.
 There are a lot of loose rocks on this abseil.
 The first abseilers are advised to take cover underneath the overhang at the bottom.
 This applies particularly to the rope pull down.

-From the bottom of the gully it is another 27m to the bottom of a dirt bank below, but it is possible to scramble the last bit of the rope is short.
+From the bottom of the gully it is a 27m abseil to the ground, though if your rope is short, it is possible to scramble off from about 5m up.
 Be careful on this abseil as it is very easy to dislodge rocks from the gully.

 Head around on a track to the right.
 You may want to rig another safety line as the path heads down on to a narrow ledge which drops away 30m to your left through small shrubs.